Pick a body part. Pick a skin surface. Pick a block.

 With POCUS use now an integral part of Emergency Medicine training, many practitioners have developed a core skillset in performing ultrasound-guided peripheral nerve blocks.
 Most of us will have started with the femoral nerve block and fascia iliaca compartment block, however these skills can be quickly translated to other regional blocks with appropriate education.

-Emergency Physician Tom Fadial has created a free, shop floor accessible resource for determining the most appropriate block for individual anatomical sites.
+Tom Fadial, Emergency Physician and author of multiple awesome resources including the Fractures App, Suture app, ECG Stampede and Gistalt….has created a free, shop floor accessible resource for determining the most appropriate block for individual anatomical sites.